Sita’s Story

-After years of adversity, Sita emerged as the sole breadwinner of her family, a feat uncommon by women in Nepal.
-Her drive and courage allowed her to overcome unsuccessful business endeavors, an abusive marriage and a lack of access to the same educational and professional opportunities as men.
+Sita is an All Hands & Hearts (AH&H) mason trainee whose journey to gain equal access to education and fairly paid employment is an inspiring tale of resilience.
+After years of adversity, Sita emerged as the sole breadwinner of her family, a feat uncommon for women in Nepal.
+Her drive and courage allowed her to overcome unsuccessful business endeavors, an abusive marriage, and a lack of access to the same educational and professional opportunities as men.

 Sita was born and raised in Hariharpurgadhi, Sindhuli, and spent much of her childhood herding livestock and fetching water and firewood for her family.
 Sita enjoyed school and aspired to continue her education after high school but instead was compelled to find work due to her family’s financial struggles.